 So you want to become an entrepreneur, and are wondering whether to get a traditional office/ storefront or work strictly online.
 You believe a traditional business setting is more professional than an online business.
-A brick and mortar says that you are a professional business owner, it is almost like a status symbol of authenticity – so you think.
+A brick and mortar say that you are a professional business owner, it is almost like a status symbol of authenticity – so you think.

 Brick and mortar businesses are expensive.
 You can have an expensive location just sitting there, not making you any money, but the rent and bills associated with it still have to be paid for every month.
-You are at a risk for losing money, trying to keep up with the demands for having a physical business location.
+You are at a risk of losing money, trying to keep up with the demands for having a physical business location.

 On the other hand, operating a business online significantly reduces your overhead expenses.
-The primary cost you have to focus on with an online business is your website hosting, website design, online advertising budget and shipping your products, if running an e-commerce business.
+The primary cost you have to focus on with an online business is your website hosting, website design, online advertising budget and shipping your products if running an e-commerce business.

 The internet is used by more than 3 billion people!
 No, 3 billion people won’t visit your site, in most cases, not even a million people will.
 But, you have the ability to attract people who do need your products and services, and they can be from anywhere in the world.
-The only way this can occur though, is by putting your business in the right position to succeed.
+The only way this can occur though is by putting your business in the right position to succeed.

-In no way am I discrediting the importance of having a brick and mortar business.
+In no way am I discrediting the importance of having a brick and mortar business?
 For many businesses, a physical location is needed.
 If a physical location is not a must for your business, then let me show you how you start an online business now!